Messi shines after breaking Argentina appearance record in Copa America

 The winger passed Javier Mascherano with his Monday appearance in the Copa America group stage.

-Argentina are set to win Group A with three wins and a draw if their 3-0 half-time advantage holds up.
+Argentina are set to top Group A with three wins and a draw if their 3-0 half-time advantage holds up.

 Editors' Picks